 This room has free-flow access to Toddler garden.
-The garden encloses our sand and water play, climbing and gross motor development play and our mud kitchen and allotment area.
+The garden encloses our sand and water play, climbing and gross motor development play, and our mud kitchen and allotment area.

-Children in Toddler room begin to self serve their meals and children are more involved in the preparation of food.
+Children in the Toddler room begin to self serve their meals and children are more involved in the preparation of food.

 Supporting your two year old's learning.

 Our two year old's are at a challenging time in their development.

 Two year old's tend to love to climb and be active.
 Why not sign them up to our football and dance programs.
 Alternatively, we provide lots of physically stimulating activities and opportunities.

 Our stream in the Kindergarten garden and waterworks in the toddler garden provide excellent opportunities for physical development alongside team building, building resilience, and working on children's development of knowledge and skills that they will be able to transfer into other areas of learning throughout their later life.